 Yeerongpilly Transit Oriented Development

-The Department of State Development, Infrastructure and Planning has released a draft future plan for the former Animal Research Institute site at Yeerongpilly.
+The Department of State Development, Infrastructure and Planning released a draft future plan for the former Animal Research Institute site at Yeerongpilly in January 2014.
 The department is working with Brisbane City Council (Council) to set up a planning framework to deliver a transit oriented development (TOD) on the site.
 A TOD is a planning concept that promotes the creation of well-designed and sustainable urban communities focused around transit stations.

 The plan consists of two separate parts:

 - the Draft Detailed Plan of Development ( 12.87 MB)

 - the Draft Yeerongpilly TOD State Planning Regulatory Provision 2014 (SPRP) ( 815 KB)

 These two documents reflect feedback the department received from the community prior to the most recent consultation period.

 Consultation closed on 14 March 2014.
 The Minister for State Development, Infrastructure and Planning will now consider all properly made submissions before finalising both documents in mid-2014.

 The 14-hectare Yeerongpilly TOD site is located alongside the Brisbane River, approximately 6 kilometres from the Brisbane CBD.
 It adjoins the Queensland Tennis Centre and Mirvac Tennyson Reach development to the west and Fairfield Road and the Beenleigh to Gold Coast railway line to the east.
 A pedestrian overpass across Fairfield Road provides easy access between the site and the Yeerongpilly train station.